BenjaminDover94/replacethemascot.github.io/index.md

 **If you would like to sign the petition, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSeJuW1oEBvRbSY-VdFCKm9EoAP3ZEk8Y80WHcc_-jFJK1ZXRA/viewform?usp=sf_link).** This petition is inclusive to those within and outside the Archbishop Ryan community.
 Also, if you would like to email individual administrators directly asking for the mascot's removal, their emails can be found [here](https://www.archbishopryan.com/apps/staff/).
 In order to respect the status of current students, we are asking only alumni and community allies over the age of eighteen years old to sign.

 <br>
-This petition has **65** total signatures, encompassing **47** alumni signatories.
+This petition has **104** total signatures, encompassing **80** alumni signatories.

-The petition was last updated at 7:55 AM on July 11, 2020.
+The petition was last updated at 2:45 PM EDT on July 11, 2020.

 <hr />
 # Signatures